 Before any job begins, we send written confirmation of hiring terms.

 We trust our customers to make good use of the platform and follow best practices, so they can continue to build their professional reputation.

-All customers sign up to our five-star pledge when they sign up, so any party found to breaching Openforce policies will be banned from the platform and excluded from its benefits.
+All employees and employers agree to our five-star pledge when they sign up.
+Any party found breaching our policies will be banned from the platform and excluded from its benefits.

 Our systems and processes are all fully visible and available to HMRC and we have a customer care team on hand during office hours to mediate any disputes that arise.

 Yes.
 There’s no problem with keeping someone on board for longer than you first anticipated.
 But we suggest you do so via our online platform so that the terms of the extended engagement are confirmed in writing to both parties.

 What if I’m not satisfied with my worker?

 We always suggest raising any issues directly with your worker in the first instance.

 All employers have the opportunity to review staff at the end of a job, so it’s in a worker’s best interest to provide an outstanding service.
 This guarantees a glowing review and helps them build their professional reputation.